ARTICLE I. Name

 5. when feasible, represent this Association at the Annual Meeting of the AANA, Mid-Year Assembly, and Fall Assembly of States;

-6. renew "Articles of Incorporation" for this Association with the Ohio Secretary of State every five (5) years
+6. renew "Articles of Incorporation" for this Association with the Ohio Secretary of State every five (5) years beginning in 1990;

 7. keep the President-elect informed of Association affairs;